RoboJackets/robocup-software/docs/source/tutorial.rst

 ========

-This page is meant to teach new RoboCup Software members the basics of what they'll need to contribute to the team.
+This page is meant to teach new RoboCup Software members the basics of what they'll need to contribute.
 It will introduce the Robot Operating System (ROS), the command-line, GitHub, git, Python, C++, and the general shape of our stack.
 Upon completion of this tutorial, you'll have the knowledge and trust of your teammates to implement new features on your own.

 No prior experience is assumed.
 However, a bit of stubbornness is required.
 RoboCup SW has seen many members without any prior CS experience become valued contributors, and many talented CS majors quit within a few weeks.

-The tutorial is structured as follows:
+The tutorial is structured as follows.

 .. contents::